w3reality/es6-esm-boilerplate/README.rst

 es6-esm-boilerplate
 ===================

-Build ES modules from ES6 source code.
+Build ES modules from ES6 source code with Webpack.

+Starting with this boilerplate, we can develop simple-to-complex ES Modules targeting the latest browsers, development with Babel, and Node runtime.
+At the same time, the ES5-compatible build is also generated.

 Input/output structure
 ----------------------